 A recent study found that fantasizing about eating an entire packet of your favorite candy before indulging may cause you to eat less of it.
 For the study, researchers asked participants to imagine eating 3 or 30 M&Ms, and then invited them to help themselves to some of the candies as a "taste test."
 Those who imagined eating lots of M&Ms actually ate the least.

-What M&M Means
+And Redefine What M&M Means

 The best M&M ever?
 Meditation and magnesium.
 Chronic stress prompts a surge in the "fight or flight" hormone cortisol, which can tear down muscle fiber, impair blood-sugar metabolism, and boost the brain chemical neuropeptide Y, which sparks cravings, says Pamela Wartian Smith, M.D., co-director of the master's program in medical sciences at the University of South Florida College of Medicine.
 To keep cortisol levels down, meditate for 10 to 30 minutes daily.
 Calming practices normalize cortisol levels and boost levels of the appetite-suppressing hormone serotonin.
 To boost the benefit further, pop 250 milligrams of magnesium daily.
 The mineral aids muscle contraction and relaxation and has been shown to boost lipolysis, a process by which the body releases fat from its stores.